 This initial reconnaissance force was led by Brigadier General William C. Chase, commander of the 1st Cavalry Division’s 1st Cavalry Brigade, and included the three infantry troops and the heavy weapons troop of the 2nd Squadron, 5th Cavalry; one platoon of Battery B, 99th Field Artillery Battalion with two 75-mm (2.95-in) pack howitzers; the 673rd Anti-Aircraft Machine Gun Battery (Airborne); and 29 Australians of the Australian New Guinea Administrative Unit (ANGAU), who were to assist in gathering intelligence and dealing with the islanders.

 Four of the 12 LCPRs had been damaged.
-Three were soon repaired, but could not be risked further, as the reconnaissance force could not be evacuated without them: an emergency plan provided for an APD to enter the harbour and lift the troops off from a jetty, but clearly this would be a measure of extreme desperation.
-Over the next four hours, the boats made trips to the beach, but only when it was believed destroyers had suppressed the Japanese fire, and heavy rain made the task less risky by reducing visibility.
+Three were soon repaired, but could not be risked further, as the reconnaissance force could not be evacuated without them: an emergency plan provided for a transport destroyer conversion to enter the harbour and lift the troops from a jetty, but clearly this would be a measure of extreme desperation.
+Over the next four hours, the boats made trips to the beach, but only when it was believed the destroyers had suppressed the Japanese fire, and heavy rain made the task less risky by reducing visibility.
 The last destroyer was unloaded at 12.50, and by this time the US Navy had lost two men dead and three wounded.

 For the moment it was safer ashore, where the cavalrymen overran Momote airstrip.
 Sporadic opposition was not sufficient to prevent them from establishing their anti-aircraft machine guns on the beach, unload supplies, and send patrols inland.
 Two soldiers were killed and three wounded.
 At 16.00 MacArthur and Kinkaid came ashore, and after inspecting the position MacArthur decided that the assault would continue.
 After ordering Chase to hold his position until the follow-up force arrived, MacArthur returned to Phoenix.
 Fechteler’s ships departed at 17.29, the transports having unloaded and most of the bombardment force having exhausted its ammunition.
 Bush and Stockton remained to provide naval fire support as required.